xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Step 2: Display Country Data from `data.json` file

-1. In App.jsx, import the `data.json` file.
+1. In App.jsx, import the `countriesData.js` file.
 This file contains all of the data about each country.
-2. In App.jsx, display the country data from the `data.json file
+2. In App.jsx, display the country data from the `countriesData.js`
 3. In App.css, style the country data according to the Figma designs
 4. Don't forget to push your code to Github!

-### Step 4: Create Header
+### Step 3: Create Header

 1. Create the Header component, which will be displayed on the Home page.
 2. In App.css, style the Header component with CSS